 Here are some things to consider when planning your venue space:

-Space for head table or sweetheart table
+Consider space for your head table or sweetheart table

-Space for dance floor
+- Have enough space for dance floor

 Space for DJ or band

 - Don’t forget to leave space for cake table